-Course Outcome: Considering the broad scope for research in disaster management and its importance as a means of disaster mitigation and preparedness, this course covers different input data sets and methods for disaster research.
-This course will enhance the skills of the students to tackle the research works as well.
+Course Outcome: Considering the broad scope for research in disaster management and its importance as a means of disaster mitigation and preparedness, this course covers different processes and methods involved disaster management research.
+This course will enhance the skills of the students to tackle the research problems.

 - 1. The Research Process -Broad Problem Area, Preliminary Data Collection, Problem Selection - 2.
 Theoretical Framework- Research Questions, Hypothesis Development, Elements of Research Design. - 3.
-Experimental Design -Laboratory Experiment, Variables, Validity, Types of Experimental Designs
+Experimental Design Laboratory Experiment, Variables, Validity, Types of Experimental Designs